 Experts are noticing how the increasing visibility of climate change affects mental health.
-It is being called "eco-anxiety"-depression, anxiety, and mourning over climate change.
-The American Psychological Association's report on emotional trauma from climate change says that more people are feeling "a number of different emotions, including fear, anger, feelings of powerlessness, or exhaustion."
+It is being called "climate grief"-depression, anxiety, and mourning over climate change.
+The American Psychological Association issued a

+2017 report on emotional trauma from climate change.
+The report said that more people are feeling "a number of different emotions, including fear, anger, feelings of powerlessness, or exhaustion."
 Joëlle Gergis, award winning Australian scientist, describes the "volcanic rage" that she experiences in the face of climate change.
 She says that "I catch myself unexpectedly weeping . . . what surfaces is pure grief."
 Gergis acknowledges that she needs to "thaw the emotionally frozen parts" of herself to effectively address climate change.
-Searching for "climate grief" or "climate anxiety" online yields increasing numbers of stories on the emotional toll of climate change and the importance of addressing its impact on our emotional well-being.